Home Page

 The school measures impact through:

-• Herts for Learning teacher assessment frameworks and VIPERS reading assessments
+• VIPERS reading assessments

-• Half termly Read Write Inc. assessments to ensure pupils are on the correct Book Bag book
+• Half termly Read Write Inc. assessments

 • Previous SATs papers in year 2